5 Critical Factors to Evaluate when Considering Paper vs Poly

 Amazon’s leadership is challenging the packaging industry in positive ways.
 We commend Amazon for clearly identifying their company goals and methodically moving toward achieving their goals.
 Pregis has been working to support Amazon’s transition through the development of paper void fill solutions, the EverTec cushioned and non-cushioned mailers and automation-ready paper materials that are converted into a shipping container when paired with equipment.

 At Pregis, we are well positioned to help companies make the best packaging choice.
-We have a comprehensive offering in paper and plastic based packaging that covers the full spectrum of inside the box protection to mailing and bagging solutions.
+We have a comprehensive offering in paper and plastic based packaging that covers the full spectrum of inside the box protection to automated mailing & bagging solutions.
 On top of that, we are experts at helping our customers implement ergonomic, packer-centric workstations or semi to fully automated fulfillment operations to achieve operational excellence.

 We are up for the challenge!
 We have a team at the Pregis IQ dedicated to helping you navigate the options.
 Let us help you make the right choice for your company and the environment.